schlpbch/ojp-rest-api/spec/analysis.md

   But, this leads to a `legs` attribute not part of the `XSD` specification.

-  *Todo*: Determine whether this is a problem?
+  *Todo*: Determine whether this is a problem.

   The simplest approach would be to redesign the `XSD` accordingly.